ruggeri/tech-notes/randos/batteries.md

 We've seen above that it's important for an SO_4^-2 anion to be able to travel from the copper sulfate half cell to the zinc sulfate half cell.
 If the half cells were kept totally separate, anions could not move.
-In that case, as reduction and oxidization proceeded, the half cells would not maintain electrical neutrality.
-The buildup of charge would eventually resist the reduction/oxidization reactions.
+In that case, as oxidization and reduction proceeded, the half cells would not maintain electrical neutrality.
+The buildup of charge would eventually resist the oxidization/reduction reactions.
 The energy released by the reaction would drop (because resisted by charge buildup in the half cells), eventually dropping to zero.